Blog Comparisons15 Best Aha! Alternatives for Product Teams in 2025

 Aha! offers many core features that most feedback tools do.
 This includes:

-• Feedback boards - let users submit ideas and upvote others' posts
+• Ideas - let users submit feedback and upvote others' posts

-• Roadmap - display upcoming features and manage ideas on a roadmap view
+• Roadmaps - display upcoming features and manage ideas on a roadmap view

 • Integrations - connect Aha! with popular tools like GitHub, Jira, and Zendesk